 Community engagement took place between March 2022 to March 2023.
-Guided by a NST made up of nine community members, based on their willingness to serve, representation of broad community interests, and experience with community-level projects, members served as ambassadors to their community and encouraged community participation in the planning process through their networks.
+Guided by a Neighborhood Support Team (NST) made up of nine community members based on their willingness to serve, representation of broad community interests, and experience with community-level projects, members served as ambassadors to their community and encouraged community participation in the planning process through their networks.
 Members participated in four NSTs meetings with the planning team, three public meetings (which included Spanish translation), four interactive planning workshops, two surveys, and countless one-on-one conversations with community members on an ongoing basis.
+The NST members promote planning participation on their social media networks, through their churches and civic clubs, and with their neighbors.